TechStudent10/SquidBOT/README.md

 # SquidBOT

-A Discord moderation and music bot for SquidKIDS, the official Discord Server for Geometry Dash player and content creator Squidel.
+A Discord moderation for SquidKIDS, the official Discord Server for Geometry Dash player and content creator Squidel.

 ### Setup